 Storefront crashes put lives at risk, including pedestrians, customers, employees, the driver and any passengers, and they always cause property damage.
 This often means costly repairs and renovations, days or weeks of business downtime, and expenses associated with setting up shop in a temporary location while the damaged building is restored.

 But there are ways to protect your storefront from errant vehicles, according to Reiter.
 The simplest solution is to minimize nose-in parking spaces at storefronts.
 Another method is to install safety barriers or bollards that prevent vehicles from crashing into your business and injuring pedestrians who may be on the premises, or to at least minimize the damage such accidents may cause.
-In 2015, ATSM International released a standard for barriers that can protect against vehicles traveling at speeds of 30 mph or lower.

 The Value of Business Insurance